Marc-Mullally/Game-Mod-Q4/README.txt

 Enemies constantly spawn:
 After using "map game/convoy2", kill the Hornet and the enemies will begin to constantly spawn

-5 more weapons:
-Use "giveupgrade " with a weapon name (Using "give weapon_name" also works) Use "giveupgrade specialSkill" to get the special skill of your weapon Use "giveupgrade specialUpgrade" to get the upgraded special skill of your weapon

 10 different upgrades:
 Use "giveupgrade " with an upgrade name to gain any upgrade you want